 Much like it enhances the effects of certain compounds through the entourage effect, geraniol may also act together with other compounds to fight microbial disease.

 Oxidation is a chemical process that occurs inside the human body.
 Oxidizing chemicals called free radicals can damage human DNA and other components inside cells.
-They’re thought to contribute to aging, arteriosclerosis and asthma (9).
+They’re thought to contribute to aging, arteriosclerosis, and asthma (9).
+So having lots of free radicals is NOT a good thing.
+In fact, free radicals are associated with cancer, Parkinson’s disease, Alzheimer’s disease, and more.

-Terpenes in essential oils act like hitmen contracted to wipe out free radicals by scavenging them in your body (10).
+This is where geraniols powerful antioxidant properties come in handy.
+Terpenes in essential oils act like assassins contracted to wipe out free radicals by scavenging them in your body (10).
 This neutralizes the free radicals, rendering them inactive and unable to cause damage.

 The ability to fight inflammation often goes hand-in-hand with the antioxidant properties described above.

-But our sugary, fatty, Western diets are a much more common cause of inflammation (15).
-In a study on animals fed an atherogenic diet-one that causes plaque to build up in your arteries-geraniol helped reduce the effects of the diet by enhancing the body’s free radical scavenging abilities and inhibiting the inflammatory responses (16).
+Unfortunately, our sugary, fatty, Western diets are a much more common cause of inflammation (13).
+In a study on animals fed an atherogenic diet-one that causes plaque to build up in your arteries-geraniol helped reduce the effects of the diet by enhancing the body’s free radical scavenging abilities and inhibiting the inflammatory responses (14).

-The United States Food and Drug Administration (FDA) recognizes geraniol as safe for human consumption when used appropriately (18), and the Environmental Protection Agency (EPA) exempts it from registration when used as a pesticide or insecticide-unlike harmful, unnatural chemicals.
+The United States Food and Drug Administration (FDA) recognizes geraniol as safe for human consumption when used appropriately (17), and the Environmental Protection Agency (EPA) exempts it from registration when used as a pesticide or insecticide-unlike chemicals.

 Conclusion: Geraniol Terpenes Pack a Punch